'SADDENED AND ANGERED' McCallie students disciplined over racially-charged video

-Administrators at McCallie School is looking into a racially-charged video posted by some of the school's students.
+Administrators at McCallie School are looking into a racially-charged video posted by some of the school's students.

 The video, which is laced with racial slurs and expletives, makes several racist comments and comments that could be perceived as threats.